 Where appropriate, DHPSNY will offer a conservation survey for archival materials to supplement a preservation survey.
 Because a conservation survey is an evaluation of materials in a specific collection or collections, they will only be offered after a preservation survey has been conducted and the major recommendations have been addressed.
 The product of a conservation survey is a written report that documents the overall conditions of the collection’s material and assists in incorporating the conservation needs of the collection into the overall goals and planning of the institution.
 If you believe a conservation survey would better fit your organization’s needs, there will be an opportunity to clarify that in the application process.

 Eligible Institutions that are nonprofit, cultural institutions or local governments in New York State that:

 - Hold historical records and/or library research materials, and

 - Operate programs to preserve such records and make them publicly accessible

 If you have questions about your eligibility, please contact DHPSNY.

 Application materials for DHPSNY's Planning & Assessment Services are accepted year-round.
-The deadline for the next review period has been EXTENDED to Friday, July 14, 2017.
-Applications must be postmarked or received via email by the deadline to be considered for the summer 2017 application round.
+The deadline for our fall 2017 review period is Friday, November 17.
+Applications must be postmarked or received via email by the deadline to be considered for the current application review period.